 For months, New Yorkers have been preparing for drastic changes to the Community Home Care Medicaid program.
 However, these changes have since undergone further updates which impact your eligibility for this program.
 We now have two separate implementation dates for the new law: October 1 and January 1 but don’t let your guard down with the new January date as you still have to protect your assets before October 1st to avoid the new 30 month look back period!

-Join Brian Andrew Tully, Esq., a Certified Elder Law Attorney with more than 22 years of experience, on August 12th at 1 PM for a webinar about how these and other changes to the new law could affect you and your ability to pay for long term care.
+Join Brian Andrew Tully, Esq., a Certified Elder Law Attorney with more than 22 years of experience, for a webinar about how these and other changes to the new law could affect you and your ability to pay for long term care.

 Medicaid is a necessary program that provides much needed long term care services for our loved ones but it’s not without difficulty and complication.
 The Community based program can provide an aide to help keep your parent or spouse safe in their home for years to come and the Chronic Care program can pay the expensive nursing facility should their needs rise to that critical level.